open-edge-insights/eii-core/README.md

       ```

-* Pulling EIS images from configured docker registry and install for factory deployment
+* Pulling EIS images from configured docker registry and install for factory deployment. (`Only [docker_setup](docker_setup/) folder and [Certificates](cert-tool/Certificates) folder needs to be copied to target system`)
-   `iei.service`. **The command below will unsinstall any previous version of `iei.service` (systemd service in ubuntu) and installs new one.
+    **The command below will unsinstall any previous version of `iei.service` (systemd service in ubuntu) and installs new one.
 This step does not need a provisioning step to be executed first.**

       ```sh
       sudo make install-registry CERT_PATH=<PATH_TO_CERTIFICATES_DIRECTORY>  DOCKER_REGISTRY=<IP ADDRESS or URL>